Home Special Events Vancouver’s Honda Celebration of Light Fireworks Venues

 Tips & Advice for Granville Island

-• The best place to watch the fireworks from is at the waterfront outside the Public Market, so from the northernmost tip of Granville Island.
-You can watch from just outside the market, or from down below on the docks.
-If on the docks, however, it’s dark so be careful and don’t fall in!
+• The best place to have watched the fireworks from was at the waterfront outside the Public Market, so from the northernmost tip of Granville Island.
+You could watch from just outside the market, or from down below on the docks.
+If on the docks, however, it’s dark so you had to be careful and not fall in!

-• Spend the day at Granville Island and then just stick around for the fireworks.
+• Spending the day at Granville Island is a wonderful thing to do.
 Go for a bike ride during the day or early evening, explore the False Creek Seawall, take in some theatre or enjoy a nice dinner while you’re there.

 Burrard Street Bridge and Fireworks